 In summer, the state offers fabulous outdoor activities, like hiking, camping, mountain biking, or rafting.
 In the winter months, Colorado is one of the best places for snowboarding and skiing in the United States.

-But this Colorado Road Trip Itinerary is perfect for the Summer and Fall season of 2021, from the end of May through the end of October.
+But this Colorado Road Trip Itinerary is perfect for the Summer and Fall season, from the end of May through the end of October.
 Of course, you can use this Colorado itinerary also for the winter months, but some places and roads will be closed.
 We’ll tell you exactly what is closed in winter to help you adapt this Colorado itinerary for all seasons.

 Colorado Road Trip Itinerary Quick Overview